-Virginia Gov. Ralph Northam has responded to President Trump’s recent remarks that included calling him “crazy” for not guarding the state’s potato crop.
+Virginia Gov. Ralph Northam has responded to President Trump’s recent remarks that included calling him “crazy” for not guarding the state’s crop of potatoes.

-Trump hosted a White House meeting with U.S. farmers on May 19th, discussing a food relief initiative.
-David Hickman, the co-owner and operator of Dublin Farms from Virginia, provided the president with a lesson on potatoes grown in the state, reports WUSA9.
+Trump hosted a meeting with U.S. farmers on May 19th, discussing a food relief initiative.
+David Hickman, of Virginia’s Dublin Farms from Virginia, provided the president with tutoring on potatoes planting in the state, reports WUSA9.

-Weijia Jiang, a CBS News correspondent for the White Houses, quoted Trump on her Twitter account, and Gov. Northam retweeted her, addressing the President directly:
+Weijia Jiang of CBS News, quoted Trump on her Twitter account, and Governor Northam retweeted her, addressing Trump directly:

 “I grew up on a Virginia farm, Mr. President” Northman tweeted on May 19th, assuring Trump that Virginia potatoes were fine.
 He also took a chance to use his knowledge as a medical professional and advise Trump to stop taking hydroxychloroquine before adding “Let’s all get back to work.”